tmobile/monarch/README.md

 ## Usage
 There are two ways you can call these scripts.
-The first is the CLI which will allow you to manually block a services or applications and then unblock them at your leisure.
+The first is the Python Shell which will allow you to manually block services or applications and then unblock them at your leisure.
 The second is through the `actions` and `probes` which should be called by Chaos Toolkit.
-(Chaos Toolkit should **never** call the CLI interface).

-Presently, the CLI and Chaos Toolkit interfaces are not directly compatible due to the added filtering options in the Chaos Toolkit version and the anticipated support for this being run as a service.
-Eventually the Chaos Toolkit interface will save to a database what was attacked as the CLI currently saves to a JSON file.
-Until that time, the CLI interface is stateful saving to the targeted file and the Chaos Toolkit interface is stateless re-querying each time for hosts and services.
-As we have yet to observe Cloud Foundry or moving application containers, this *should* not be an issue.

 ### Chaos Toolkit Interface
-If you have not installed the `monarch` package, then make sure you run Chaos Toolkit from this directory (the root of this repository) using `pyhton -m chaostoolkit run exp.json` or else the `monarch` module will not be found.
+If you have not installed the `monarch` package, then make sure you run Chaos Toolkit from this directory (the root of this repository) using `python -m chaostoolkit run exp.json` or else the `monarch` module will not be found.
 Otherwise just use `chaos run exp.json` from any directory.

 Currently, the Chaos Toolkit interface does not support saving information about what was targeted, which should be okay